upanshu21/CrackStation/README.md

 - You can import the CrackStation module and instantiate the CrackStation class
 - Use the instance to call the **crack(password: String)** function which takes hash in String form as parameter.
-- The crack() function will return a single character after decrypting the hash.
-If the hash does not belong to a single character matching the regex **[A-Za-z0-9]**, it will return "does not exist" and message.
+- The **crack()** function will return a single character after decrypting the hash.
+If the hash does not belong to a single character matching the regex **[A-Za-z0-9]**, it will return "does not exist" as message.

 Check the below code to see how you can import the module and use the **crack()** function.